How To Buy a House in 15 Steps

 |Credit score requirements for FHA loans are typically more lenient compared with conventional loans.||FHA loans require mortgage insurance that includes both an upfront premium and an annual premium.|

-Who it’s good for: Eligible service members, veterans, or their surviving spouses.
+Who it’s good for: Eligible military service members, veterans, or their surviving spouses.

-The Department of Veterans Affairs offers a VA mortgage program that doesn’t require a down payment.
-However, borrowers get a discount on the mandatory VA funding fee if they put at least 5% down.
+Veterans Affairs loans have no down payment requirement for qualified borrowers.
+However, borrowers get a discount on the mandatory VA funding fee if they put down at least 5%.